Yianlaen/Yianlaen/README.md

 I'm trying to learn some deep learning.
 I wish I could do some related research in the future.

-### My experiences
+In case people here might happen to know me by my experiences in competitive programming:

-In high school I participated in olympiad in informatics, and started to have some experience with coding.
+- In high school I participated in olympiad in informatics, and started to have some experience with coding.
+I went to the national finals, it was fun.

-I got a silver from NOI 2022.
-I also tried to modify an existing online judge system to deploy it in our campus.
-These things are fun.

-In university I participated in ICPC World Finals 2025 and got Honors.
+- In university I took part in ICPC and advanced to the finals, but unfortunately we played bad and just got Honors.

 <!--
 **Yianlaen/Yianlaen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.